The Industrial Deep Decarbonization Initiative

 Who is involved

-Coordinated by UNIDO, IDDI is co-led by the United Kingdom and India and current members include Canada, Germany, Japan, the United Arab Emirates, Saudi Arabia, Sweden, the United States and Brazil with more countries set to join the effort.
+Coordinated by UNIDO, IDDI is co-led by the United Kingdom and India and current members are Canada, Germany, Japan, the United Arab Emirates, Saudi Arabia, Sweden, the United States and Brazil with more countries set to join the effort.
 IDDI also brings together a strong coalition of related initiatives and organizations including the Mission Possible Partnership, the Climate Group, the Leadership Group for the Industry Transition (LeadIT), Building Transparency, and Agora Energiewende.

 flags IDDI update